Herb-Wright/herbies-thoughts/posts/quaternions/index.md

 $$ qp = (q_1 p_1-q_2 p_2-q_3 p_3 - q_4 p_4) + (q_1 p_2 + q_2 p_1 + q_3 p_4 - q_4 p_3)\mathbf i + (q_1 p_3 + ...) \mathbf j + (...) \mathbf k$$
 I'm not writing it all out because it's a lot.
 Feel free to look at the [Wikipedia page](https://en.wikipedia.org/wiki/Quaternion) for the whole product.
 There are a few things to note about the product though, and they relate to the long complicated name I opened the section with.
 The first thing to note is that *order matters*:
 $$ q p \neq p q. $$
-In fact, $q p = - p q$.
 That's where the *non-commutative* part comes in.
 The second thing is that *associativity* works fine:
 $$ (q p) r = q (p r), \forall q, p, r \in \mathbb H. $$ Of course, this also combines nicely with quaternion addition and scalar multiplication, which are defined as (for $a \in \mathbb R$):
 $$ q + p = (q_1 + p_1) + (q_2 + p_2) \mathbf i + (q_3 + p_3) \mathbf j + (q_4 + p_4) \mathbf k $$
 $$ a q = a q_1 + a q_2 \mathbf i + a q_3 \mathbf j + a q_4 \mathbf k $$
 I say it combines nicely because you can have properties such as $q(p + r) = qp + qr$, etc.
 There are also a couple of specific quaternions that ought to be remembered: $1, 0 \in \mathbb H$, where the real part is either 1 or 0 and all imaginary coefficients are set to 0.
+On that note, you can also define an *inverse* for non-zero quaternions—i.e. a quaternion $q^{-1} \in \mathbb R$ such that $q q^{-1} = 1$.
 It should also be noted that quaternions are equipped with a norm.
 That norm is defined like so:
 $$ \| q \| = \sqrt{q_1^2 + q_2^2 + q_3^2 + q_4^2}. $$
 Which, in my opinion, is pretty straightforward.
 The addition and scalar multiplication are defined like the traditional $\mathbb R^4$ vector space, so the relevant properties for the norm hold.
 What *is* interesting, is that when you look at the set of *unit quaternions*—$\{q \in \mathbb H: \|q\|=1\}$—they are able to describe the $SO(3)$ lie group.